kndl/tumbleweed-pioneer/_pages/services.md

 * Hourly: For initial and ongoing consultation
 * By length: For articles, blog posts, one-off documents
 * By project: For books and larger collections or bodies of work
-* Communication coach: Hourly or retainer fee for ongoing consultation and coaching
+* Communication coaching: Hourly or retainer fee for ongoing consultation and coaching

 References, writing samples, and pricing details available upon request.
 Contact: tumbleweedpioneer AT gmail DOT com